cloudfoundry/docs-bosh/links.html.md

 properties: {...}
 ```

-Note that the "secondary\_db" link has been marked as optional, to indicate that the "web" job will work correctly, even if the operator does not provide a "secondary_db" link.
-Providing the "secondary\_db" link may enable some additional functionality.
+\*\*Note that the `secondary_db` link has been marked as optional, to indicate that the "web" job will work correctly, even if the operator does not provide a "secondary_db" link.
+Providing the `secondary_db` link may enable some additional functionality.

-Here is an example Postgres job that provides a "conn" link of type "db".
+Here is an example Postgres job that provides a `conn` link of type `db`.

 ```yaml
 name: postgres